-Somrita is a professor, writer and translator from Hindi and Bangla to English.
-She teaches British Literature to undergraduate students and has acted as Poet in Residence at the Arcs-of-a-Circle Artists’ Residency in Bombay.
+Somrita is a professor, writer and literary translator.
+She is currently affiliated with Brown University, Rhode Island, as a Fulbright Doctoral Research Fellow.
+She has taught British Literature to undergraduate students in Kolkata and Delhi, and was the Poet-in-Residence at the Arcs-of-a-Circle Artists’ Residency in Bombay.

 Can you tell us a bit about your writing life and the kinds of projects you are involved in?

-I was also invited as Poet in Residence at the Arcs-of-a-Circle Artists’ Residency in Bombay, organized by the US Consulate Mumbai, Akshara Centre and Rochelle Potkar.
-This residency gave me the opportunity to read my works, in those twelve days, at places like Kitaab Khana, G5A Black Box, Words Tell Stories, Canvas Laugh Club and Essar House, reach out to a wide readership, and spend time finetuning my spontaneous overflow of powerful feelings recollected later in tranquillity!
-My anthology, tentatively titled The Architecture of Sleep, is proof of the translation deadlines that I accidentally missed and the poems that I serendipitously birthed by surrendering myself to the strange machinations of the universe and modern technology!
+I was also invited as Poet-in-Residence at the Arcs-of-a-Circle Artists’ Residency, organized by the US Consulate in Mumbai, in December 2017.
+In those twelve days I got to read my works to eclectic crowds, but more importantly, I had the opportunity to collaborate with other artistes while in Bombay, which helped me finetune the spontaneous overflow of my powerful feelings recollected later in proverbial Wordsworthian tranquillity!
+My anthology, tentatively titled The Architecture of Sleep, is proof of the translation deadlines that I accidentally missed and the poems that I serendipitously birthed by surrendering myself to the strange machinations of the universe and of modern technology!

 How have you worked with the National Centre for Writing in the past?